tonethar/IGME-230-GDD-2017-Fall/notes/HW-gif-finder.md

 ### VII.
 Formatting the results for the user

 Now we just need to take the results, loop through them, and create some HTML.
-Here's the code:
+Here's the code (to be added to jsonLoaded):

 ![Web Page](_images/gif-finder-12.jpg)